tairaeli/ICER_user_data_analytics/INSTALL.md

 jupyter notebook
 ```

-2. Open the demo notebook file (demo.ipynb) located in the main project directory.
+2. Once the jupyter notebook session is created, open the demo notebook file (demo.ipynb) located in the main project directory.
 This notebook contains example code demonstrating the use of the software, including data preprocessing, analysis, and visualization techniques.

 **Troubleshooting**